 - You will receive an email confirmation once you've submitted your resume.

-- Please note: We do not accept resumes sent to this inbox or respond to inquiries about the status of job openings.
+- Please note: We do not accept resumes sent to the Human Resources inbox or respond to inquiries about the status of job openings.
 We will only respond to requests for technical assistance.

 - After the job posting expires, the recruiter and hiring manager will review resumes based on the qualifications in the job posting.

 - If you are selected to move forward in the process, the recruiter will contact you to schedule the next steps.

 - Interviews and assessments are designed to evaluate each candidate's knowledge, skills, abilities and other attributes related to the job qualifications.